LessThanThreeLabs/agles/ci/documentation/source/index.rst

 ```````
 The scripts section is used to run any other scripts or commands that cannot be simplified by the packages and databases sections.
 Each script must be represented as either a string or a dictionary.

-.. _`script format`:

 The dictionary form is as follows:

-| script name:
-|	    path: relative path at which to run the command.
-This is optional and defaults to the repository root
+| path: relative path from the repository root at which to run the command
-|	    script: a string or array of commands to run.
-This is optional and defaults to the name
+| script: a string or array of commands to run

-The string form is just the name of the command to be run, which uses the default values for the dictionary form above.
+The string form is just the name of the command to be run, which will run from the repository root.

 compile
 ~~~~~~~
 The compile section is used to specify any compilation steps that must be run before running tests.

 Each step should be specified as a script, and as such your steps should be represented as a list under a parent key "scripts".
-Each of these scripts should follow the script format `specified above`__.
+Each of these scripts should be represented as either a string or a dictionary.

-__ `script format`_
+.. _`script format`:

+The dictionary form is as follows:

+| script name:
+|     path: relative path at which to run the command  # This is optional and defaults to the repository root
+|     script: a string or array of commands to run  # This is optional and defaults to the name

+The string form is just the name of the command to be run, which uses the default values for the dictionary form above.

 test
 ~~~~